sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-text-skills.md

 ![Understand a skillset](../resources/images/lab-text-skills/skillset.png "Understand a skillset")

-Outputs can be mapped to an index, used as input to a downstream skill, or both as is the case with language code.
+Outputs can be mapped to an index, used as input to a downstream skill, or both, as is the case with language code.
 In the index, a language code is useful for filtering.
 As an input, language code is used by text analysis skills to inform the linguistic rules around word breaking.

-For more information about skillset fundamentals, read [how to define a skillset](cognitive-search-defining-skillset.md).
+For more information about skillset fundamentals, read [how to define a skillset](https://docs.microsoft.com/en-us/rest/api/searchservice/create-skillset).

 ## Step 3 - Create an index